common name: glassy-winged sharpshooter

 Figure 9.
 Egg mass of the glassy-winged sharpshooter, Homalodisca vitripennis (Germar), parasitized by Gonatocerus triguttatus Girault.
 Photograph by Tracy Conklin, University of Florida.

 Cultural control: Methods include removing other host plants such as weeds and fruit trees from the area.
-Finding Xylella fastidiosa-resistant rootstocks may also be a possible way of limiting the affect of the disease, avoiding the problem of the leafhopper's presence altogether.
+Finding Xylella fastidiosa-resistant rootstocks may also be a way of limiting the disease, avoiding the problem of the leafhopper's presence altogether.
 While wine grapes (Vitis vinifera) are susceptible to Pierce's disease, Muscadine grapes are resistant, and may someday provide resistant rootstocks for the grape industry.

 - California Department of Food and Agriculture - Pierce's disease control program